Visit Hamphire

 Try Rhinefield Ornamental Drive near Brockenhurst to dine amongst ancient and magnificent trees or Wilverley Plain for a wide-open space where the whole family can run around and enjoy some games together.

-Wherever you pick for your picnic in the New Forest, you’re likely to spot some of the National Park’s wildlife but remember not to feed them however tempted they may be by the contents of your hamper!
+Wherever you pick for your picnic in the New Forest, you’re likely to spot some of the National Park’s wildlife but remember to follow the New Forest Code and not to feed them however tempted they may be by the contents of your hamper!

 For rolling hills with sweeping views – South Downs National Park